RealWilliamWells/Position_Estimation_Design_Challenge/README.md

-# Spaceryde_Design_Challenge
+# Position_Estimation_Design_Challenge
-My solution to the software design challenge for the software engineering intern position at Spaceryde.
+My solution to the software design challenge for the software engineering intern position at an unnamed company.
 Coded almost entirely in C++.

 # Submodules used
 graph_rviz_plugin